vk-cs/docs-public/docs/en/storage/s3/connect/s3-file-managers/s3-file-managers.md

 - Transfer protocol: `Amazon S3`
 - Hostname: `hb.ru-msk.vkcloud-storage.ru`
 - Port: `443`
-- Access Key ID: Key ID obtained when creating an Object Storage account
+- Access Key ID: Key ID obtained when creating an VK Object Storage account
-- Secret Access Key: The secret key obtained when creating an Object Storage account
+- Secret Access Key: The secret key obtained when creating an VK Object Storage account

 {note:info}

-CyberDuck works with Object Storage as a hierarchical file system.
+CyberDuck works with VK Object Storage as a hierarchical file system.
 This means that the keys of objects uploaded via CyberDuck will look like a path to a file, for example: prefix / subprefix / image.png.

 {/note}

 ## S3FS

-s3fs allows Linux and macOS to mount an Object Storage bucket via FUSE. s3fs maintains its own object format for files, allowing you to use other tools such as the AWS CLI.
+s3fs allows Linux and macOS to mount an VK Object Storage bucket via FUSE. s3fs maintains its own object format for files, allowing you to use other tools such as the AWS CLI.

 **Installation**